x3rAx/dotfiles/.local/subrepos/polybar-pulseaudio-control/README.md

 This script works with PipeWire as well, as long as your system has something like [`pipewire-pulse`](https://archlinux.org/packages/extra/x86_64/pipewire-pulse/).

-To be able to switch the default sinks from this script you might need to disable stream target device restore by editing the corresponing line in `/etc/pulse/default.pa` to:
+To be able to switch the default sinks from this script you might need to disable stream target device restore by editing the corresponding line in `/etc/pulse/default.pa` to:

 ```
 load-module module-stream-restore restore_device=false